Markets

 Mentioned in this article

-AT&T Inc. concluded Friday's trading session with a 0.7% decline, closing at $27.13 per share.
-The movement followed the telecom operator's disclosure of a significant debt issuance finalized earlier in the week.
+AT&T Inc. shares concluded Friday's trading session with a modest decline of 0.7%, settling at a price of $27.13.
+This movement followed the telecommunications behemoth's disclosure of a substantial debt issuance that was finalized earlier in the week.

 Related Articles